Australia travel tips for 2023: 30 things to know

 You can use the same plugs in New Zealand, China and Taiwan.

-It’s worth investing in a travel adaptor, which’ll save you from scrambling through your collection of plugs for each country you visit.
+It’s worth investing in a universal travel adapter, which will save you from scrambling through your collection of plugs for each country you visit.

-If you forget to bring one, you’ll be able to buy adaptors at any international airport in Australia.
+If you forget to bring one, you’ll be able to buy adapters at any international airport in Australia.

-You must eat all the south east Asian and Japanese food you can while here
+18. You must eat all the south east Asian & Japanese food you can while here